miixuwa/miixu.com/README.md

 ![Version 1.2 Showcase Image](https://github.com/miixuwa/miixu.com/blob/main/assets/assets/README/1.2%20Showcase.png?raw=true)

 ## What's new in 1.2

+### 1.2
 1.2 contains a new placeholder: a GIF image!
 This GIF image will be important in future Site overhauls, which will include an important GIF feature.
 A new social button for GIPHY has also been added (no correlation at all 👀), so yeah..
 I love this give so much so I'll just use it for the most random stuff possible from now on.

+### 1.2.1
+Small text changes were made to the site.

 ![SillycatPlaceholder](https://github.com/miixuwa/miixu.com/blob/main/assets/placeholder.gif?raw=true)